Apply to the Alt Protein Project

 Looking for more information?

-Watch the recording of our recent information sessions to ensure you’re the right fit for the Alt Protein Project.
+Join us for one of our upcoming one-hour information sessions on Februrary 19, 2026 to ensure you’re the right fit for the Alt Protein Project.

 Alt protein project mobile landing page hero image